-Peter Marsh provides our masterclasses.
-A violinist and violist, he recently retired as director of string chamber music at the Thornton School of Music at the University of Southern California.
+Peter Marsh provided our masterclasses from 2013-2017.
+A violinist and violist, he has retired as director of string chamber music at the Thornton School of Music at the University of Southern California.
 For 23 years (1957-81), he played first violin for the Lenox Quartet, “one of the finest quartets this country has yet produced” (New York Times).
 Still active as a performer, in 2006 he toured Korea, Alaska (the Fairbanks Festival of the Arts), Brazil (XI International Cello Encounter) and France (Franco Américaine Rencontre de Musique de la Chambre, at the Château de la Bretesche in Missillac).

 After his time with the Lenox Quartet, Marsh was the first violinist for the Philadelphia, Berkshire, Sequoia, Southwest and Pacific String Quartets.
 Marsh was a member of the Picasso Trio (violin and viola), the Palo Verde, Amici, and Rio Trios.
 As concertmaster Marsh has played for the Seattle Symphony, Seattle Opera, Pacific Northwest Ballet, Colorado Festival Orchestra and California Chamber Symphony.
 Chamber music collaborations have included Leon Fleisher, Menahem Pressler, Stanley Drucker, John Wummur and Eudice Shapiro.

 Marsh studied with Hans Letz (who taught at Juilliard and was a student of Joseph Joachim).
 Further studies took him to the American Conservatory where he studied with Scott Willits, who studied for seven years with Otakar Sevcik and was his “American Representative.”
 Marsh’s third teacher was Emanuel Zetlin at the University of Washington.
 Zetlin had studied with Leopold Auer and was the assistant to Carl Flesch at the opening of the Curtis Institute.